RodCoder/generator-spsmadrid/README.md

-# generator-spsspfx - Sample to demonstrate how to generate a starter template extending spfx
+# generator-spsmadrid - Sample to demonstrate how to generate a starter template extending spfx

 This sample generator performs the following actions:
 * Apply custom config (replaces gulp file)